 Each team has information about your customers.
 A collaborative CRM helps break down silos and share that information across teams.

 2. Relationship management.
 A collaborative CRM helps you manage relationships with your customers.
 When a new customer comes on board, your sales team shares that customer’s preferences, goals, and any other information on their contact profile.

-Keep all teams aligned and up to date before they interact with each customer.
+Keep all teams aligned and up-to-date before interacting with each customer.
 This gives people a better, more personalized experience across the board.

 3. Document management.
 If your team needs access to a contract, technical documentation, or proposal, a collaborative CRM can help.
 CRMs with document management systems help keep every document from every team organized.

-You don’t have to search through your desk or pester your finance team to hunt down a pricing agreement — it’s all in one easy-to-navigate place.
+You don’t have to search your desk or pester your finance team to hunt down a pricing agreement—it’s all in 1 easy-to-navigate place.